 Frisson Wine is a boutique producer sourcing grapes from premium vineyards in both Napa and neighboring Sonoma County.
 Their first vintage was 2009.
-Proprietors, Terry (and partners) and his wife Pam are from Houston; both have been passionate about food and wine for decades although Terry admits he was a scotch drinker before he met Pam.
-After their son was diagnosed with cystic fibrosis in the early 1980’s, they began to look at ways they could help support research into fighting this terrible genetic disease.
+Founders, Terry (and partners) and his wife Pam are from Houston; both have been passionate about food and wine for decades although Terry admits he was a scotch drinker before he met Pam.
+After their son was diagnosed with cystic fibrosis in the early 1980s, they began to look at ways they could help support research into fighting this terrible genetic disease.
 With an appreciation for food and wine they helped organize a charity event for Cystic Fibrosis in 1983 in Houston called ‘An Evening with the Masters’.
 This premier food and wine event attracted top talent from both the culinary and wine worlds.

-In the process of organizing this event, Terry and Pam called upon a number of vintners in the Napa Valley to provide wine and also attend the event.
+In the process of organizing this event, Terry and Pam called upon a number of vintners in Napa Valley to provide wine and also attend the event.
 Michael Mondavi and Kathleen (Heitz) Myers were several who attended and notable chefs included Wolfgang Puck and Thomas Keller.
 Through the event, Terry and Pam met a number of people in the industry – and friends soon invited them to come out to the Napa Valley to attend the annual wine auction.

-The more they visited the Napa Valley the more the enjoyed the area and the lifestyle it can afford.
+The more they visited Napa Valley the more the enjoyed the area and the lifestyle it can afford.
 They purchased a home in Yountville and have since become part time residents.

 At a dinner party one night they were randomly seated next to Napa winemaker Wayne Donaldson.
 Terry recalls by the time the night was through he had convinced Wayne that he wanted to make a great Napa Cabernet.
-Wayne wasted little time and called Terry within a few days of the party – and Terry soon became the proud owner of three tons of Cabernet Sauvignon from a Diamond Mountain vineyard.
+Wayne wasted little time and called Terry within a few days of the party and Terry soon became the proud owner of three tons of Cabernet Sauvignon from a Diamond Mountain vineyard.
 Not quite sure how this had transpired so quickly, he reached out to one of his business partners asking him to become an investor (with the caveat that Terry knew little about wine making) and running a wine business.

 These three tons of grapes were used to create their first wine in 2009.
 Wayne was their winemaker through 2015.
-Winemaker Paul Colantuoni selectively consults for small producers in the valley and took over the wine making in 2016.
+Winemaker Paul Colantuoni selectively consults for small producers in the valley and took over the wine making starting in 2016.

 When Pam began to search for a name for their wine – she started with how she felt when she first discovered they were going to be making wine.
 Looking online she began her search in various European languages, ultimately stumbling upon the word Frisson.
 In French, it refers to a moment of intense excitement a thrill if you will.